rphlhuang/vivaldi/README.md

 # Vivaldi

 A mini FPGA synthesizer built for the [Nexys Video Artix-7 FPGA](https://digilent.com/reference/programmable-logic/nexys-video/start?redirect=1) from Digilent.
+Contains 4 oscillators (sine, square, sawtooth, triangle), an envelope generator, an amplitude modulator, and a top module that accepts [encoder](https://digilent.com/shop/pmod-enc-rotary-encoder/?srsltid=AfmBOoo1wKf2iMx46q_8YFrvncR6rilzPuZqXuqj_DP1sRqSlVcLAPNx) inputs from the attack and delay parameters of the envelope, as well as a [keypad](https://digilent.com/shop/pmod-kypd-16-button-keypad/?srsltid=AfmBOopqdB8xALTOwe-Yw8rOTSu3CqQDX95_Dyj0c3LvjP7ewICEGAvx) input that controls the frequency of the output signal.

+- Run testbench: `make sim`
+- Run synthesis, implementation, and upload to Nexys Video:

 ## Vivado Notes